Bold & Flavorful Chorizo Tacos – A Quick & Easy Favorite

 1. Cook the onions: Cook the onion with olive oil in a medium-high skillet to sweat and soften.

-2. Cook the chorizo: Crumble the chorizo in the pan and cook for about 10 minutes.
-My trick for extra flavorful chorizo tacos is to let the chorizo cook for a few minutes without touching it to crisp and char the outsides.
+1. Cook the chorizo: Cook chorizo for about 10 minutes.
+My trick for extra flavorful chorizo tacos is to let it cook without touching it to crisp and caramelize.

-3. Heat the tortillas: Place the tortillas in the dry skillet over medium heat and cook them for about 30 seconds on each side.
+1. Heat the tortillas: Place the tortillas over an open flame for 15-20 seconds.
+Alternately, heat in a dry skillet over medium heat for about 30 seconds on each side.
 Wrap them with a kitchen towel to keep them warm.

-4. Serve and enjoy!
+1. Serve and enjoy!
 Divide the chorizo mixture into the warm tortillas then top with authentic toppings including chopped onion, fresh cilantro and a squeeze of fresh lime juice.
-You could also add avocado, jalapeno ranch, Mexican pickled onions, or chopped pineapple.

 Recipe Tips